 My project aims to utilize and empower patients through home monitoring for patients with eye disease.
-At the core of our project is the belief that through the use of the ubiquitous mobile device, an individual will not only be able to own and direct their personal healthcare needs, but also enable us as healthcare professionals to communicate and assist in their care.
+At the core of my project is the belief that through the use of the ubiquitous mobile device, an individual will not only be able to own and direct their personal healthcare needs, but also enable us as healthcare professionals to communicate and assist in their care.

 Dynamic fluctuations in chronic eye disease is a valuable dataset that we aim to capture with the use of home monitoring, which would not only reduce a patient’s need to attend the hospital but would further enable the collection of high quality data in an intramural setting that would lead the way for personalised and targeted management of an individual’s eye care.